OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 #### Consent Page

 The consent page is displayed to a user to verify that this user consensts in the client accessing the ressource on the users behalf.
-Attacking the consent page with a CSRF migth grant an aritrary client access to a ressource on behalf of the user.
+Attacking the consent page with a CSRF migth grant an arbitrary client access to a ressource on behalf of the user.

 ### Clickjacking